This page may contain affiliate links. Learn More.

 Once you have a spot picked out that gets at least 6-8 hours of full sun per day, and has access to water easily, you can start dreaming.

 Check out the soil if you’re going to garden in the ground and make sure it has great soil structure.
 If you are building a raised bed, you can build soil structure in the mix you put in it.
 Don’t just use topsoil.
 You’ll be disappointed.
 Here are the dirty secrets to soil success.
+And for tips on how to fill raised garden beds on a budget, check this post out.

 And check this article for the easiest plants for kids to grow.
 It will give you a great place to start.
 Then once you master a few of these, you can move to some more difficult things.